Rebuttal target:Ustupidtarianism in 4 Stupids, by Shane Killian (video against utilitarianism)

 Strawman; it doesn't necessitate believing in killing people for being assholes, it means killing assholes when doing so will save an innocent.
 There's a huge difference between killing someone just for being an asshole and killing an asshole to save a non-asshole.

-From whence comes the premise that the opinion that someone is an asshole is subjective?
+He assumes that the opinion that someone is an asshole is subjective.
 An asshole in this context is someone who acts un-admirably but without violating other people's rights.
 No one really believes that's subjective.
 Shane has nonaggressive actions he thinks are deplorable - maybe choosing to believe in statism despite seeing evidence to the contrary, or spending all day pursuing your own happiness compared to trying to spread libertarianism.
 Obviously there's such thing as objectively good and bad behavior outside of criminality.
 To claim otherwise as an argument against his opponent is both circular and disingenuous.

 "This is how you can spot an authoritarian: they always treat their subjective opinion as if it's the one true objective fact".